Gifts | Considerations on your Wedding Day

 The first rule of gift-giving: Always include a card.

-Words of Affirmation: Use your gift as a vehicle to express the specific things that you love and appreciate about them.
+Words of Affirmation: Use your gift as a vehicle to express the specific things that you love and appreciate about this person.

 - Write a letter or poem.